 Choosing an HDHP could make sense if you don't need many health care items or services.
 Or if you only visit the doctor for preventative care.
 This is because you'll be spending less on your monthly health insurance plan premium.
 An HDHP could also make sense if you need more care.
 Here's why.

-Because HDHPs have a higher deductible, the IRS allows you to deposit pre-tax money into a savings account called an HSA.
-Also known as a Health Savings Account.
+Because HDHPs have a higher deductible, the IRS allows you to deposit pre-tax money into a savings account called an HSA or Health Savings Account.
 HSAs are tax-advantaged accounts because contributions are pre-tax.

 The distributions and any gains those contributions make can also be tax-free.
 That's as long as the contributions are used to pay down your deductible or to pay for other qualified medical expenses.
 Depending on your tax bracket, this could help you save up to 30% on medical expenses.